-The Manufacturer Somatics, Inc. 's 2010 Submission to the FDA conceded that absent continuing treatments, “evaluations performed weeks or months after completion of the acute ECT treatment course usually fail to show a significant advantage of ECT.”
-(Exhibit 6, p.
-15.)
+The Manufacturer Somatics, Inc. 's 2010 submission to the FDA conceded that absent continuing treatments, “evaluations performed weeks or months after completion of the acute ECT treatment course usually fail to show a significant advantage of ECT” (Exhibit 6, p.
+15).
 They concede it is necessary to continue other forms of psychiatric treatment for patients after the ECT, or to continue “maintenance” ECT if any improvement is to be expected.
 (Id.)
-In short, even the Manufacturer admits that once the patent “comes around” from the overwhelming shock to the brain, and begins to recover some sensibility, the “effectiveness” of ECT is absent.
+In short, even the manufacturer admits that once the patient “comes around” from the overwhelming shock to the brain, and begins to recover some sensibility, the “effectiveness” of ECT is absent.
 As of today, the device makers have never submitted any clinical evidence to the FDA to prove that the device is safe or effective.

-Dr. Peter Sterling, a ECT neuroscientist and professor at the University of Pennsylvania, testified before the New York State Assembly on July 18, 2001 regarding the effects of ECT on the brain, which was also provided to the FDA in Docket No. FDA-2010-N-0585, but again ignored by the FDA in its Executive Summary, stated ECT unquestionably damages the brain, and there are a variety of mechanisms that lead to this damage:
+Dr. Peter Sterling, a ECT neuroscientist and professor at the University of Pennsylvania, testified before the New York State Assembly on July 18, 2001 regarding the effects of ECT on the brain, which was also provided to the FDA in Docket No. FDA-2010-N-0585, but again ignored by the FDA in its executive summary, during which he stated ECT unquestionably damages the brain, and there are a variety of mechanisms that lead to this damage:

 Prior to modern brain imaging technology, dozens of human and animal autopsy studies documented brain damage from ECT.
+One ECT device manufacturer (Somatics) includes “permanent brain damage” in its lists of risks.
 In the modern era, brain scan studies of psychiatric patients show treatment with ECT and cerebral atrophy.
-The very few studies investigating the ECT brain structure damage link have had serious methodological flaws resulting in inconclusive results (i.e. they did not use normal controls and allowed patients who had previously had shock to be considered as “before shock” or non shock subjects.)
+The very few studies investigating the ECT brain structure damage link have had serious methodological flaws resulting in inconclusive results (i.e., they did not use normal controls and allowed patients who had previously had shock to be considered as “before shock” or non-shock subjects).

 The apparent reason for this memory loss and cognitive impairment is the effect of as much as 450 volts of electricity being forced randomly through the brain, with electrodes being placed at two parts of the head and allowing the electricity to flow through the brain where it may, without control, overwhelming delicate brain circuitry and function.

 There seems to be a growing concern and consensus around the world regarding ECT.
-In February 2013, the United Nations Special Report on “Torture”, Mr. Juan Mendez recommended, and the United Nations approved:
+In February 2013, in the United Nations Special Report on Torture, Mr. Juan Mendez recommended, and the United Nations approved an:

-Following the United Nations call for a ban upon forced ECT and noting it was “torture”, I on behalf of the International Society for Ethical Psychology and Psychiatry (ISEPP) provided a written summary of the above research on 11-5-13 to the Australian Minister of Mental Health-Disability Services and Child Protection division, supporting the Mental Health Bill 2013 which banned ECT being performed on children under the age of 11, and provided more safeguards for older children (i.e. forcing shock doctors to present before a mental health tribunal before trying to administer such intervention).
+Following the United Nations call for a ban upon forced ECT and noting it was “torture”, and on behalf of the International Society for Ethical Psychology and Psychiatry (ISEPP), I provided a written summary of the above research on November 5, 2013 to the Australian Minister of Mental Health-Disability Services and Child Protection division, supporting the Mental Health Bill 2013 which banned ECT being performed on children under the age of eleven, and provided more safeguards for older children (i.e., forcing shock doctors to present before a mental health tribunal before trying to administer such intervention).

-Despite the FDA’s inability to enforce requests upon the ECT device makers, and their inability to adequately alert legislation and the public to the harm by ECT, the World Health Organisation stated and is recommending:
+Despite the FDA’s inability to enforce requests upon the ECT device makers, and their inability to adequately alert legislation and the public to the harm done by ECT, the World Health Organization stated, and recommended: